Jeremy Burdett

 Jeremy Keith Burdett (July 1, 1947 – June 23, 1997), or Jeremy K. Burdett, was a British-American chemist known for his work on bridging the gap between molecular science and solid state chemistry from an electron orbital viewpoint.

 Education and career

 Burdett was a native of London, UK.
 He studied at the Magdalene College, University of Cambridge, receiving his bachelor's degree in 1968 in natural sciences with a specialization in chemistry.
 He obtained a master's degree from the University of Michigan in 1970 and worked as a Power Foundation Fellow with Jerry Current.
-He return to University of Cambridge and received a Ph.D. in 1972 under the supervision of Jim J. Turner.
+He returned to the University of Cambridge and received a Ph.D. in 1972 under the supervision of Jim J. Turner.
 Subsequently, Burdett moved to Newcastle University along with Jim J. Turner's group and was appointed senior research officer.
 In 1977, Burdett spent a sabbatical at Cornell University with Roald Hoffmann, who greatly influenced Burdett's research direction.
 In 1978, Burdett joined the faculty at the University of Chicago, where he spent the rest of his career.